Casey Mears: NASCAR

-In 2008, Mears moved to the Alan Gustafson-led No. 5 Kellogg's/Carquest-sponsored Chevrolet Impala formerly driven by Kyle Busch.
+In 2008, Mears moved to the Alan Gustafson-led No. 5 Kellogg's/Carquest Chevrolet Impala previously driven by Kyle Busch.
 After going winless, Mears was released by Hendrick and replaced by veteran Mark Martin.

-On August 23, 2008, Mears was announced as the driver of Richard Childress Racing's No. 07 Jack Daniel's-sponsored Chevrolet Impala SS.
-The previous driver of the car, Clint Bowyer, would drive the team's new No. 33 General Mills-sponsored Chevrolet Impala SS.
-In his first season at RCR, Mears notched two Top 10 finishes.
+On August 23, 2008, Mears was announced as the driver of Richard Childress Racing's No. 07 Jack Daniel's Chevrolet Impala SS.
+The previous driver of the car, Clint Bowyer, would drive the team's new No. 33 General Mills Chevrolet Impala SS.
+In his first season at RCR, Mears notched two top-ten finishes.
 After Mears struggled during the first seven races of the year, Richard Childress switched the crew chiefs for Harvick and Mears' cars, hoping for a better performance from the two drivers.
 The switch seemed to work for both parties.

-On October 21, 2009, it was announced Mears would be getting his third crew chief of the season starting at Talladega.
+On October 21, 2009, it was announced that Mears would be getting his third crew chief of the season, starting at Talladega.
 Todd Berrier would be moving to the No. 31 team in place of Scott Miller.
 Doug Randolph took over as the crew chief on the No. 07.
-This move was made primarily because the future of the 07 was uncertain and Childress wanted to keep Berrier in the family.
-After the switch, Mears struggled with his new crew chief and had the best finish of 19th at Homestead.
+This move was made primarily because the future of the 07 was uncertain, and Childress wanted to keep Berrier in the family.
+After the switch, Mears struggled with his new crew chief and had the best finish of nineteenth at Homestead.
 Mears was released by Richard Childress Racing following the 2009 season.

 It was announced on January 20, 2010, that Mears would drive the No. 90 Key Motorsports Chevrolet.
 Mears failed to qualify for the 2010 Daytona 500, ending a starting streak of 252 consecutive races; this was Mears' first DNQ of his career.
 Mears also failed to qualify for Fontana, Las Vegas, and Atlanta.
-After qualifying for Martinsville was rained out and the team did not qualify, Mears was released by the team.
-Following his release from Key Motorsports, Joe Gibbs announced that Mears would be on standby status while JGR driver, Denny Hamlin, recovered from ACL surgery; however, Hamlin did not require a replacement and therefore Mears did not drive in either of the two races.
+After qualifying for Martinsville was rained out, and the team did not qualify, Mears was released by the team.
+Following his release from Key Motorsports, Joe Gibbs announced that Mears would be on standby status while JGR driver Denny Hamlin recovered from ACL surgery; however, Hamlin did not require a replacement, and therefore Mears did not drive in either of the two races.
 Beginning on April 27, 2010, Mears briefly became the driver for Tommy Baldwin's No. 36 team.
 On May 13, 2010, Mears was announced as the temporary replacement driver for the No. 83 Team Red Bull at Dover, replacing a sick Brian Vickers.